ferrucc-io/ferruccio/content/posts/postgres-analytics.md

 ## Keep it 100ms

-2020 Saas products have sub 100ms response times for every endpoint
+2020 Saas products have sub 100ms response times for every transactional endpoint (every user interaction with the objects in your app)

-Adding this sort of instrumentation will make you find
+Adding this sort of instrumentation will make you find the bottlenecks.

+By setting slack alerts when your endpoints become too slow you'll neg yourself into fixing performance issues.

 ## Quick wins

 ### N+1 Queries

+One of th

 ### Adding the right indexes